zhikai-liu/mountainlab/doc/the_first_sort.md

 4. Run the sorting
 5. View the results

+### A note about processing

+MountainLab processing is defined in layers.
+This tutorial shows the recommend way to do the processing.
+However you are by no means restricted to doing it this way -- for example, the need to launch a processing daemon may seem like overkill.
+All processing routines may be traced back to simple executables.
+An explanation of the processing layers and different ways to invoke spike sorting is found [[todo: elsewhere]].

-### Install and configure MountainLab
+### 1. Install and configure MountainLab

 This involves installing prerequisites, cloning the repository, compiling, and editing mountainlab.user.json.
 Installation instructions are [found here](doc/installation.md).
+You should test the installation by running the example before proceeding.

 Once installed do the following: